-The Australian Hand Therapy Association Inc. (AHTA) is Australia's only professional association representing practitioners of hand therapy.
+The Australian Hand Therapy Association Inc. (AHTA) is Australia's only professional association representing Practitioners in hand therapy.
 It provides support for its members through continuing education, professional development, networking and representation at state and national levels.
-It also acts as a central referral point for doctors and members of the public seeking the services of Hand Therapists in specific geographic locations.
+It also acts as a central referral point for doctors and members of the public seeking the services of Practitioners in hand therapy in specific geographic locations.

-Through its membership of the International Federation of Societies for Hand Therapy (IFSHT), the AHTA is also able to assist in locating hand therapists in other countries.
+Through its membership of the International Federation of Societies for Hand Therapy (IFSHT), the AHTA is also able to assist in locating Practitioners in hand therapy in other countries.

 To represent members, advance the hand therapy profession and promote high standards of hand therapy practice in Australia

 In order to achieve its Mission, AHTA will:

 Consumer Information – Health insurance rebates for hand and upper limb splints/ orthoses

 If you are planning to have hand surgery requiring a post-operative splint / orthosis, the AHTA strongly advises that you contact your health insurer first, to ascertain your eligibility and approximate your out of pocket expenses.